 A Safe Space

-No, not a space where nobody’s going to make fun of you or hurt you.
-That’s important and I’m all for that, but this is a safe space to practice using the software.
+No, not a space where nobody will make fun of or hurt you.
+That’s important, and I’m all for that, but this is a safe space to practice using the software.

 One of the best ways to help employees learn a new system and process is to give them a safe space to practice and learn what they need.
 Our goal is always to allow employees to learn the system and process in a system where they’re safe to make errors and learn why different things need to be done a specific way.

-Creating a safe space for employees to fail is a great way for them to learn how to do things the right way.
+Creating a safe space for employees to fail is a great way for them to learn how to do things correctly.

 Real Scenarios

 Sometimes it’s okay to walk employees through a specific process.
-Even better than that is to give them real scenarios and problems to solve to learn the right way of doing things.
-If there’s a common error that can be made, allowing employees to make that error gives them real and memorable practice that helps them learn the right way.
-It also can show them what happens if the error is made in the real system.
+Even better than that is giving them real scenarios and problems to solve so they can learn how to do things correctly.
+If a common error can be made, allowing employees to make that error gives them real and memorable practice that helps them learn the right way.
+It can also show them what happens if a mistake is made in the real system.

-Scenarios are a powerful way of learning how to do their job in the system whether it’s a customer service tech using help desk software or a salesperson using a CRM.
-We lay out how employees learn new systems in a way that makes it real and comes to life for them so there are no surprises when they start using the real system.
+Scenarios-based learning is a powerful way of learning how to do their job in the system, whether it’s a customer service tech using help desk software or a salesperson using a CRM.
+We explain how employees learn new systems in a way that makes it real and comes to life for them so there are no surprises when they start using the actual system.

 Real Simulation

-This is a biggie because it’s not helpful to see a system from afar or read about it.
-There’s no way to help employees see the big picture of how to use a system effectively without walking them through it while having them do it in a realistic software simulation.
+This is a biggie because seeing a system from afar or reading about it is not helpful.
+There’s no way to help employees see the big picture of using a system effectively without walking them through it while having them do it in a realistic software simulation.

-This is one of the most important reasons we don’t believe virtual instructor-led training for software training is a good solution and in many cases, training videos also aren’t the best option for learning software.
+This is one of the most important reasons we don’t believe virtual instructor-led training for software is a good solution.
+In many cases, training videos also aren’t the best option for learning software.
 Our goal when designing and developing training for IT systems is to make it as close to the real thing as possible.

-That means employees see the real look of the software and get to navigate it themselves.
-We write our training in an approachable way that makes it feel like employees have someone sitting right there with them walking them through the process.
+That means employees see the actual look of the software and get to navigate it themselves.
+We write our training in an approachable way that makes it feel like employees have someone sitting right there with them, walking them through the process.

 That’s extremely helpful when learning how to do something.
 There’s nothing better than seeing it, being walked through it with a friendly helper, but ultimately doing it themselves.

-These three methods of how we approach corporate software training help us create effective training that’s also efficient.
+These three approaches to corporate software training help us create effective and efficient training.
 We’ve applied this approach to dozens of training solutions that have saved organizations thousands of dollars.

-There’s nothing more hands-on than actually doing what you’re going to do in the real thing.
+There’s nothing more hands-on than actually doing what you will do in the real thing.
 It’s fun, effective, and the best way to learn how to do something.

 Wrap Up

-When you’ve been building custom software training solutions for over a decade it becomes second nature.
-While we never take for granted our past knowledge, it does serve us well.
-After working with organizations and employees, we’ve come to realize more and more that a lack of software training makes every job harder.
+It becomes second nature when you’ve been building custom software training solutions for over a decade.
+While we never take our past knowledge for granted, it serves us well.
+After working with organizations and employees, we realize that a lack of software training makes every job harder.

 One of the best ways to get started making sure your employees are well-trained on company software is to schedule a free consultation with us.
-There’s no obligation but it will give you a chance to ask questions, for us to get to know your project, and see if we’re a good fit to solve your next technical training problem.
+There’s no obligation, but it will allow you to ask questions, for us to get to know your project, and see if we’re a good fit to solve your next technical training problem.

-Employees are consistently happier when they’re properly trained for their job including in the software they use for their job.
+Employees are consistently happier when adequately trained for their jobs, including in the software they use.

 Organization software is never as easy as consumer software and will never be.
 But, not even consumer software as simple as Google appears to be on the surface.
 If consumers aren’t trained in software, not much happens.
-If employees aren’t trained on software some pretty bad stuff can happen.
+Some pretty bad stuff can happen if employees aren’t trained in software.
 A lot of bad stuff.

-When employees are properly trained in software then the benefits are pretty visible.
+When employees are trained adequately in software, the benefits are pretty obvious.
 You’ll see employees who are more satisfied with their job, better prepared to work efficiently, and more.
-Our strategy ensures employees are well-trained, able to apply what they learned directly to their work, and understand everything necessary to perform better in their job.
+Our strategy ensures employees are well-trained, able to apply what they learned directly to their work and understand everything necessary to perform better in their jobs.

 If you want to explore a better way to train employees on organization software, schedule a consultation (it’s free!), and let’s discuss how we can make your corporate software training more successful.